aangelakis/TCP-Socket-Programming/README.md

 are triggered by the client.
 Also, as soon as each measurement is accomplished, they transmit the required information to the client.
 The server functionality should be implemented in the server.py file.

+---
+# For more information about this project and the course, please follow this link: https://www.csd.uoc.gr/~hy335b/